 Change text as follows:

 The disassociation service is invoked when an existing association is to be terminated.
 In an ESS with a DS disassociation is one of the services in the DSS.
-In a GLK ESS disassociation is one of the services of the GLK convergence function service.
+In an IEEE-Std 802.1Q conformant network with wireless links (GLK), reassociation is one of the services of the network.

 For a non-GLK STA, the act of becoming disassociated invokes the disassociation service, which voids any existing STA to AP mapping known to the DS, for the disassociating STA.
 In an ESS, this tells the DS to void existing association information.
 Attempts to send MSDUs via the DS to a disassociated STA will be unsuccessful.
 How the information provided by the disassociation service is managed within the DS is not specified by this standard.
 For a GLK AP, disassociation removes or disables the corresponding Internal Sublayer Service SAP being provided by that GLK AP.
 The IEEE Std 802.1Q bridge uses this information to disable bridging for the non-AP STA.

-In a GLK ESS, the disassociation service informs the GLK convergence function that the GLK STA has disassociated, which destroys the GLK link.
-The GLK AP and the GLK non-AP STA each coordinate with their GLK convergence function so that the convergence function destroys or disables the Internal Sublayer Service SAP that was previously mapped to the destroyed GLK link.
-This process destroys the previously existing point to point virtual LAN (see IEEE Std 802.1AC) between the GLK STA and the GLK AP.
+In an IEEE-Std 802.1Q conformant network with at least one GLK, the disassociation service informs informs higher layer services that the GLK STA has disassociated, which destroys the GLK.
+The GLK AP and the GLK non-AP STA each coordinate with higher layer services and each other to destroy the point to point link.
+The higher layer services destroy or disable the Internal Sublayer Service SAPs, inform the 802.1AC convergence function of the demapping of the Internal Sublayer Service SAPs, and inform the network routing protocol of the destruction of the GLK.
+The GLK AP and the GLK non-AP STA each de-establish the MS-SAPs that were established for the destroyed GLK.
+This process destroys the previously existing point to point link that was suitable for use in an IEE Std 802.1Q conformant network.

 References: